ansible/awx/docs/credentials/credential_plugins.md

 AWX supports signing public keys via HashiCorp Vault's SSH Secrets Engine (https://www.vaultproject.io/api/secret/ssh/)

-The following example illustrates how to configure a Machine credential to sign a public key using HashiCorp Vault:
+The following example illustrates how to configure a Machine Credential to sign a public key using HashiCorp Vault:

-1. Look up the ID of the Machine and HashiCorp Vault Signed SSH credential types (in this example, `1` and `16`):
+1. Look up the ID of the Machine and HashiCorp Vault Signed SSH Credential types (in this example, `1` and `16`):

 ```shell